na-na-hi/renget/archive/oypro.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. Dense Rocks x2 | Does 2 true damage to a target, is lobbed.
 2. Confuse Wand | Casts a spell to Confuse the target.
-3. Empty | A vacant inventory space
+3. Oran Berry | Heals the user for 10HP.
 4. Apple | Gives +2 to any outside-combat-action.

 **STORAGE (2 slots)**